ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 The Symantec DLP app implements the following functionality in the IBM QRadar SOAR platform:

 * Poll Symantec DLP for incidents using a DLP saved report search filter and create a corresponding incident/case in the IBM SOAR platform.
-* Add Symantec DLP notes in corresponding IBM SOAR incident/case.
+* Add Symantec DLP notes to corresponding IBM SOAR incident/case.
 * Create artifacts from the Symantec DLP incident in the IBM SOAR incident/case.
 * Resolve a Symantec DLP incident when the corresponding IBM SOAR incident/case is closed.
 * Close an IBM SOAR incident/case when the corresponding Symantec DLP incident is resolved in Symantec DLP.